 9.1 Nothing in a Contract shall have the effect of limiting or excluding either party’s liability for fraud or fraudulent misrepresentation, death or personal injury caused by negligence, or any other matter for which it would be unlawful for a party to limit or exclude its liability.

-9.3 Subject to clause 9.1, in no circumstances whatsoever shall Safecall be liable to the Customer (whether arising under contract, tort including negligence, statute or otherwise) for any loss of sales, turnover, revenue, profits or opportunity; loss of or interruption to business; loss of or damage to reputation or goodwill; loss of anticipated savings; or wasted management or administrative time.
+9.3 Subject to clause 9.1, in no circumstances whatsoever shall Safecall be liable to the Customer (whether arising under contract, tort (including negligence), statute or otherwise) for any loss of sales, turnover, revenue, profits or opportunity; loss of or interruption to business; loss of or damage to reputation or goodwill; loss of anticipated savings; loss of data; or wasted management or administrative time.